sachd-vipu/Bitcoin_Miner/README.md

-# Akka Remote Miner
+# Akka Remote Miner - Hop On Hop Off
 This project contains two F# scripts, AkkaRemoteMiner.fsx and AkkaServerMiner.fsx, which implement a distributed system for finding a SHA256 hash with a specified number of leading zeros.
 The system uses the Akka.NET actor model framework to distribute the computation across multiple actors.

 # How it works
 The system consists of a server and multiple client actors.
 The server assigns a portion of the computation to each client actor.
 Each actor then computes SHA256 hashes for its assigned portion and sends any hashes that meet the criteria back to the server.
+The clients can dynamically join or leave the network, hence the name hop-on hop off

 # Files
 AkkaRemoteMiner.fsx: This script contains the client-side actors.
 Each actor computes SHA256 hashes for a portion of the possible inputs and sends any hashes that meet the criteria back to the server.